Basketball Western Australia: History

 A census in 1987 showed that 61 percent of WABF members were from country areas, so it was decided to try to include several country teams in the state's premier basketball league.
 However, this could not be done until the WABF had traded out its difficulties.
 Fortunately, the Wildcats had a hugely successful season in 1987—reaching the NBL Grand Final in their first trip to the finals—attracting much television coverage, which saw basketball's popularity soar.

 An immediate result of the sport's new popularity was the debut of McDonald's as a sponsor.
-The fast-food chain entered into a $150,000 three-year deal with the WABF, sponsoring the premier competition and funding an extensive junior programme.
+The fast-food chain entered into a $150,000 three-year deal with the WABF, sponsoring the premier competition and funding an extensive junior program.

 In 1988, it was decided to form a State Basketball League (SBL) for both men and women, and to develop it into an elite, statewide competition as soon as possible.
 This meant seeking out private owners and attracting corporate sponsorship, so as to not burden the association.
-As part of basketball's development, the Western Australian Institute of Sport men's team was included in the SBL under Warren Kuhn.
+As part of basketball's development, the Western Australian Institute of Sport men's team, the WAIS Warriors, were included in the SBL under Warren Kuhn.

 Simon Leunig, who had been the WABF's development officer, was appointed general manager of the SBL, and set about organising an expanded league for 1989.
 His marketing strategy paid off, and three new franchises were established in country areas: the Rainbow Coast Raiders from Albany were the first, followed by the Batavia Buccaneers from Geraldton and the Souwest Slammers from Bunbury.

 The expanded SBL, which was limited to men's teams in 1989, was sponsored by McDonald's and Skywest, with a $65,000 grant from the State Government to help with travel costs.